jaden-jov/Achilefu/Stereoscopic/notes.md

 glob doesn't sort by itself

+sbs 3d can be achieved using ian's repo to turn sbs 3d mode on and then rescaling a double wide image to 1920 x 1080 and displaying it using pygame

+transparency will require the pykms library to handle the drm, sending a 0 0 0 image does not work as intended, use the alpha gstreamer element to add that channel github.com/tomba/pykms

 hdmi_mode=87
 hdmi_cvt=1280 480 60
 ^^these changes to boot config tells the pi that the display is a custom display capable of displaying those parameters